therobot/infisical-opentofu-post/README.md

 ![image](images/06.png)
 ![image](images/6.5.png)

 Our project is created.
 Now we are going to configure Infisical in our infra repo.
-We will use an example Open Tofu repository specifically created for this post.
+We will use an example OpenTofu repository specifically created for this post.
 In the terminal run:

 ```bash
 git clone https://github.com/therobot/infisical-opentofu-post.git